EarlyStop/EarlyStopping/docs/source/classes/roadmap.rst

 Roadmap
 ============

 Here is the roadmap for the *EarlyStopping*-package.

-- :white_large_square Include sample splitting
+- Include sample splitting
-- :white_large_square Include gradient boosting
+- Include gradient boosting